ansible/product-demos/collections/ansible_collections/awx/awx/README.md

  - Specified `tower_config` file used to handle `k=v` pairs on a single line; this is no longer supported.
 Please use a file formatted as `yaml`, `json` or `ini` only.
  - Some return values (e.g., `credential_type`) have been removed.
 Use of `id` is recommended.
  - `tower_job_template` no longer supports the deprecated `extra_vars_path` parameter, please use `extra_vars` with the lookup plugin to replace this functionality.
- - The `notification_configuration` parameter of `tower_notification` has changed from a string to a dict.
+ - The `notification_configuration` parameter of `tower_notification_template` has changed from a string to a dict.
 Please use the `lookup` plugin to read an existing file into a dict.
  - `tower_credential` no longer supports passing a file name to ssh_key_data.
- - The HipChat `notification_type` has been removed and can no longer be created using the `tower_notification` module.
+ - The HipChat `notification_type` has been removed and can no longer be created using the `tower_notification_template` module.

 ## Running Unit Tests